 - What material do you plan on building with?
 (Wood retaining wall or concrete retaining wall)

 - How much soil are you going to be hauling out of my yard?

-- Will you be burying the first row of bricks?
+- Will you be burying the first row of the retaining wall blocks?

-- How do you ensure that my wall and caps are straight?
+- How do you ensure that my retaining wall and caps are straight?